library(testthat)

 and observationj

 .
-Apply your function to the pain data and plot the distribution of these distances.library(HDSinRdata) <- pain[1:500,] pain_sub
+Apply your function to the pain data and plot the distribution of these distances.library(HDSinRdata) #> Warning: package 'HDSinRdata' was built under R version 4.4.1 <- pain[1:500,] pain_sub

 The function in the following code chunk is supposed to take in a positive integer and calculate how many positive integer divisors it has (other than 1 and itself).
 However, the function is not getting the right results.
 Debug the function.
 Then, think about ways you could improve this function by changing the structure, documentation, and adding argument checks.